 The comparative lack of scientific information on the status of the population in the assessment area means that a risk-assessment style approach must be taken.
-The fishery was assessed using the risk-based Productivity, Susceptibility Analysis (PSA) as per IFFO RS v 2.0 procedures for Category D species.
-The species has passed this risk-based assessment (Table D3).
+The fishery was assessed using the risk-based Productivity, Susceptibility Analysis (PSA) as per IFFO RS v 2.0 procedures for Category D stocks.
+Pacific chub mackerel has passed this risk-based assessment (Table D3).

-Pacific Chub mackerel is approved by the SAI Global assessment team for the production of fishmeal and fish oil under the IFFO RS v 2.0 by-products standard.
+Pacific chub mackerel in the assessment area is approved by SAI Global assessors for the production of fishmeal and fish oil under the IFFO RS v 2.0 by-products standard.